truenas/documentation/content/Contributing/IssueReporting/JiraIssueReporting.md

 Set the **Issue Type** to **Bug**.
 The form reloads with more fields.
 Do not select the **Defect** option which is only for internal use.

-Developers use most of the fields on bug tickets, but you should fill out the **Summary** and **Description** to provide a usable report, and include the **Affects Version** fields.
+Developers use most of the fields on bug tickets, but you should fill out the **Summary** and **Description** to provide a usable report and include the **Affects Version** fields.

-Enter a short, descriptive title that helps developers find the issue and understand the topic un the **Summary** field.
+Enter a short, descriptive title that helps developers find the issue and understand the topic in the **Summary** field.

 Enter specific issue details in the **Description** field.